Rolanda Chagrin: Biography

 Between 1983 and 1987, she participated in the writing, acting and direction of the comical television series "Hatismoret" (The Orchestra), which was awarded a Golden Rose Award (Rose d'Or).

 In the Akko festival, she acted in Naftali Alter's film, "Irit Irit".

-She also participated in the production of the "Cannon Movie Tales" by Menachem Golan, and acted in the television shows, The Tzatzkanim ("The RIghteous") and Hopa Hey - a children's programme.
+She also participated in the production of the "Cannon Movie Tales" by Menachem Golan, and acted in the television shows, The Tzatzkanim ("The RIghteous") and Hopa Hey – a children's programme.

-During the years 1989-1991 she participated in the cabaret show "Tzitzim".
+During the years 1989–1991 she participated in the cabaret show "Tzitzim".

 At 1992 she joined the Cameri Theater in Tel Aviv and was cast in the plays "Rosh Meshuga" ("Crazy Head"), "Mehager over vashav" ("Emigrant over Immigrant", one of several possible translations of this pun in Hebrew), "Mevaker Hamedina" ("The State Comptroller"), "Shivrei Zchuchit" ("Glass Fragments") and "Striptease Acharon" ("The Last Striptease").

-Between 2001 and 2006 she performed her solo-act "Rolanda Ad Hasof" ("Rolanda 'Till The End"), and, beginning in 2007, she performed another solo-act - "Rak Al Aztmi Litzhok Yadati...!" ("I Could Laugh Only About My Self ...!")
+Between 2001 and 2006 she performed her solo-act "Rolanda Ad Hasof" ("Rolanda 'Till The End"), and, beginning in 2007, she performed another solo-act – "Rak Al Aztmi Litzhok Yadati...!" ("I Could Laugh Only About My Self ...!")

+Personal life

+Rolanda married to actor Julian Chagrin, and they have no children together by Rolanda's choice (Julian has three children from a previous marriage).
+They live in Ein Hod.